SUBMITTING TO THE SLJ:

 The SLJ is double-blind peer reviewed.

-Rules for Eligibility: Although membership in SALSB is not required to submit, for a paper to be published in the SLJ, the author(s) must be a current member(s) of SALSB.
-SALSB membership dues are $100 per year and run from April until April of each calendar year.
-Manuscripts must be submitted by email (one original and one blind copy) to SALSB Executive Direct, Professor Laura Sullivan at LLS003@SHSU.edu.
-Manuscripts that scrupulously conform to the formatting and style rules available at this website will be strongly preferred.
+Rules for Eligibility: For a paper to be published in the SLJ the author(s) must be pay the conference fee for the current year.
+Manuscripts must be submitted by email (one original and one blind copy) to SALSB , Diana Brown at email@example.com.
+Manuscripts should scrupulously conform to the formatting and style rules available on this website.

 - The author warrants that the work submitted is original and not previously published.
 Simultaneous submission to other journals is permitted providing the SLJ is so advised, and the SLJ is promptly informed if the work is accepted for publication elsewhere.